Pauly-DData/Infra-Lens/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for the CDK Diff Summarizer
+about: Suggest an idea for Infra-Lens
 title: '[FEATURE] '
 labels: ['enhancement', 'needs-triage']
 assignees: ''